jjack-zz/media-landing-page/README.md

 ## What is This?

-A little landing page for SABnzbd+, Sick Beard, and CouchPotato.
+A little landing page for SABnzbd+, Sick Beard, CouchPotato, and Headphones.

 ## Initial Setup